Anushreejindal/Retail_Performance_Analysis/README.md

 ### 🌍 Region Analysis

+- **East** generates the highest total profit but also carries significantly high losses, making it less efficient overall.
-- **West** is the most efficient region - highest revenue, highest profit, controlled losses.
+- **West** is the most efficient region despite slightly lower profit than East, it maintains the lowest losses and highest profit margin, making it the most operationally sound region.
 - **South** is the least profitable region despite moderate sales.
 - **Central** appears to be a loss making region overall - but drilling down reveals that only **2 out of 12+ states** are responsible for the entire region's losses.
 The rest of the region is profitable.
 - Central's losses are largely driven by **high average discounts** eroding its profit margin.